mpollmeier/scala-repl-pp/README.md

 ### Why are script line numbers incorrect?
 Scala-REPL-PP currently uses a simplistic model for predef code|files and additionally imported files, and just copies everything into one large script.
 That simplicity naturally comes with a few limitations, e.g. line numbers may be different from the input script(s).

 A better approach would be to work with a separate compiler phase, similar to what Ammonite does.
 That way, we could inject all previously defined values|imports|... into the compiler, and extract all results from the compiler context.
+That's a goal for the future.

 If there's a compilation issue, the temporary script file will not be deleted and the error output will tell you it's path, in order to help with debugging.